Code-Institute-Submissions/story-chain/README.md

 **User story: As a user, I want to be able to add content to a existing story.**

-* Not yet implemented, still working on this user story.
+* When a logged in user is on the 'Read More' page, an 'Add Chain' button is presented, which leads to a form that enables the user to add chain.
+On successful submit, the user is redirected to the 'Read Story' page where the chain is added.

-**User story: As a user, I want to be able to edit/delete content of an existing story.**
+**User story: As a user, I want to be able to edit/delete content to an existing story.**

 * Not yet implemented, still working on this user story.